calavera/chaseonsoftware.com/content/article/2016/systematic.md

 When I left Zappos.com 4 months ago to work with Walmart Labs, there were many aspects of my professional life that changed and these changes catalyzed a movement in me to systematically discover who I was.

-- I transitioned from being "required" to be in an office to being fully remote
+- I transitioned from being "required" to be in an office to being fully distributed & outside of an office
 - I transitioned from being on a team with a project manager and sprints to a team that was fully autonomous and self-driven, and for a lack of a better term, was continuously delivering
 - I transitioned from a reactive sense of responsibility to a proactive thoughtfulness
 - I transitioned from the customer being my customer to engineers who served the customer's needs as being my customer

 As is true of any new venture, I felt ill-equipped to successfully make these transitions with the toolset I had.
-By some strange twist of Amazon recommendations, I stumbled onto _Managing Oneself_ by Peter F. Drucker. **This is the one book that I recommend to anyone wanting to chart a path for being an impactful and effective person.**
+By some strange twist of Amazon recommendations, I stumbled onto _Managing Oneself_ by Peter F. Drucker. **This is [one of three books that I recommend to anyone wanting to chart a path for being an impactful and effective person](/essential-books).**

 One of the excerpts that stood out most to me was: